Your questions answered!

 What else is there to do (other than ski and board)?

-Sainte Foy is famous for it’s stunning forest Raquette walks (aka snow shoeing).
-There is also paragliding, Husky dog sledging, ski touring and walking, not to mention relaxing in our 10 metre swimming pool, having a massage in our treatment room or relaxing in the sauna and Jacuzzi.
+Sainte Foy is famous for it’s stunning forest Raquette walks (also called snow shoeing).
+There is also paragliding, ski touring and walking, not to mention relaxing in our 10 metre swimming pool, having a massage in our treatment room or relaxing in the sauna and Jacuzzi.
 A short drive to neighbouring Tignes or Val d’Isere offers ice-skating, shopping, ice-karting and many other past-times.

 Are you bonded?